The National Curriculum

 Here you will find a brief overview of the themes that will be covered in each key stage for the academic year 2020-2021: Curriculum Themes 2020-2021

-These themes form our school curriculum which runs as part of a two year rolling programme.
+These themes form our school curriculum which runs as part of a two year rolling programme and can be veiwed in full on the Curriculum Maps page.

 More detailed information will be provided in our curriculum newsletters, which will continue to be sent out to you.

-We use a range of materials to support with the teaching of phonics and reading and do not rely on one specific scheme.
+We use Read Write Inc. to support with the teaching of phonics and early reading.
 Staff will be happy to share their expertise if you have any questions.

 The Early Years Foundation Stage (EYFS)